Turbo Takeaways

 Medical Debt

-In community property states, medical bills incurred during the marriage are equally divided between spouses.
-In other states, it can be given priority for claims against any jointly owned property.
-The doctrine of necessaries states that a person is responsible for any costs incurred for the wellbeing of spouse and children.
+The doctrine of necessaries states that a person is responsible for any costs incurred for the well-being of their spouse and children.
 This is another reason why you may be responsible for your spouse’s medical debt.

-If your spouse dies, states can recover Medicaid costs from the estate after they pass away.
-If you are a surviving spouse, the state will not make a claim during their lifetime, but it can claim repayment after you pass away.
+If your spouse received Medicaid benefits, the state may have a claim against their estate after death.
+If you are a surviving spouse, the state will not make a claim during your lifetime, but it can claim repayment after you pass away.
 Some states can make claims even against non-probate assets or place a lien on the recipient while they are alive.
-If your spouse has significant medical debt, it’s best to seek legal advice to explore your options.

 Student Loan Debt

 Usually, you’re not responsible for your spouse’s student loans.
 Only the person who signed the promissory note for private and federal student loans is legally obligated to pay it back.
-But, you may become responsible for repaying these loans in a few scenarios:

 If you live in a community property state, you’ll be responsible for student loans your spouse borrows during your marriage.
 You will also be liable for the debt if you refinance or cosign your spouse’s student loans.
-Make sure you know the consequences and your rights before you do any of these things.

 Auto Loans